Fees & Frequently Asked Questions

 If you have other questions about accessibility, please ask!

 • My office is at 180 Providence Road in Chapel Hill.
-It is in the in the Eastowne area, near to the intersection of I-40 and 15-501 and close to the border of Durham and Chapel Hill.
+It is in Eastowne close to the intersection of I-40 and 15-501.
+There is a map on the “contact me” page.

-I also provide telehealth via a secure video platform which is available to anyone in North Carolina.
+In addition to in person appointments, I provide telehealth via a secure video platform which is available to anyone in North Carolina.

-• I am an an in-network provider for Aetna.
+• I accept Aetna insurance (including the state health plan).
 I am an out-of-network provider for all insurance companies.

 If you have Aetna then you can use your insurance benefits to cover the cost of individual therapy for children and/or adults.